 The general goal of the Program is to support the educational, professional and personal development of people in the field of education, training, youth and sports through lifelong learning.

 Spending time in another country with the aim of learning, training and work should become the standard, as well as knowledge of two foreign languages in addition to the mother tongue.

 In this way, the Programme significantly contributes to sustainable growth, better jobs and social cohesion, encourages innovation and bridges the gap in knowledge, skills and competences in Europe.

 Who are the members of the programme?

 These are primarily European countries, but also all other countries in the world in a certain capacity.
-All programme members are divided into programme and partner countries.
-Programme (EU members and six other countries: Macedonia, Iceland, Liechtenstein, Norway, Turkey and Serbia) can participate in all parts of the programme, and partner countries (all other countries divided by regions) can participate only in some parts of the programme.
+All programme members are divided into EU Member States and third countries associated to the Programme and third countries not associated to the Programme.
+EU Member States and third countries associated to the Programme (EU members and six other countries: North Macedonia, Iceland, Liechtenstein, Norway, Turkey and Serbia) can participate in all parts of the programme, and third countries not associated to the Programme (all other countries divided by regions) can participate only in some parts of the programme.

-Serbia has been a full member of the Erasmus+ programme since 2019 and has the status of a programme country, and we expect that this status will continue in the new programme.
+Serbia has been a full member of the Erasmus+ programme since 2019 and has the status of a third country associated to the Programme and this status will continue in the new Call.
 This means that institutions and organizations from Serbia could continue to apply for all types of projects same as countries members of the European Union.
 As soon as the new programme is adopted at the level of the European Union, steps will be formally taken for the full participation of the Republic of Serbia in this programme.
 Until the completion of all procedures initiated by the European Commission, institutions and organizations from the Republic of Serbia can apply for projects as if Serbia is a full member of the programme, ie. programme country, the only thing is that Serbia’s participation in the Programme Guide itself is managed under the so-called conditional clause.

 Who can participate in the programme?